Paul Hardy's #5 Lachenal Concertina - 30566

 The instrument was bought via the Internet from Alec Martin in Bolton,

-Lancashire, UK.
+Lancashire, UK, for £200.
 It was in a very bad condition, with all the pads, bushings having

 rotted, several springs gone, and one thumbstrap broken.
 You can see the state of the action in